In Search of Effective Activism Part 2: "These Streets Should Be Paved with Gold"

 Reversing the extractive flow of wealth from your community

 I was hoping to release this essay into a secured Harris presidency, but with Trump’s win, we are entering a much more difficult landscape for social and climate action.
 Nevertheless, the message remains the same, the work remains the same, perhaps even with one silver lining: there is a chance the left and labor can be united against a more obvious common enemy.
 The truth is, we are playing a lost game.
-As filmmaker Damon Gameau pointed out in a video yesterday, we are living in the endgame of Friedrich Hayek’s neoliberal vision.
+As filmmaker Damon Gameau pointed out recently, we are living in the endgame of Friedrich Hayek’s neoliberal vision.
 Neoliberalism, which gained momentum in the 1940s, was built on dismantling worker and environmental protections to enrich a small elite—the “extractive class.”
-At the bottom of nearly every modern problem is this cultural monomyth of neoliberalism, and the inequality of power it creates and the environmental and social degradation it causes.
-If you can wade through everything else as a symptom of this singular cause, it illuminates a path forward: getting very serious about doing everything in our power to keep value you generate away from their bottomless pit.
+At the root of nearly every modern problem lies the monomyth of neoliberalism, the inequality of power it creates and the environmental and social degradation it causes.
+If you can wade through everything else as a symptom of this singular cause, it illuminates a path forward: doing everything in our power to keep the value you generate away from the extractive class’s bottomless pit.

-In PART 1 of this essay I explored how social media can prevent us from focusing on how to best apply ourselves to the sources of our discontent.
-I asked: How can we achieve real, tangible change with the “specificity, measurability, and efficacy” that Harris Williams urges, reshaping the structure of our lives to make meaningful impact?
+In PART 1 of this essay, I explored how social media distracts us from addressing the deeper sources of our discontent.
+I asked: How can we achieve real, tangible change with the specificity, measurability, and efficacy that Harris Williams urges—restructuring our lives in the process to make a meaningful impact?

-This disillusionment led him to abandon “trading time for a lot of money” and instead opt to become a social worker.
-He went back to school, and when he came out he stumbled upon a job as a campaign coordinator fighting LNG, or liquid natural gas (a conveniently benign sounding term invented by the fossil fuel industry, which we can call fracked gas).
+This disillusionment led Hiatt to abandon “trading time for a lot of money” and instead chose to become a social worker.
+After going back to school, he landed a job as a campaign coordinator fighting the expansion of LNG, or liquid natural gas—a conveniently benign term for what can also be called fracked gas.

-James never thought of himself as an environmentalist but his long experience and subsequent disillusionment with the fossil fuel industry made him look around his community with a little more skepticism.
-He had seen plastic facility after plastic facility built in his town of Cameron Parish before LNG terminals began moving in too.
-But, despite the economic promises of these facilities, the wealth was not trickling down, his community still “looks like the hurricane we had in 2020 hit yesterday.”
+Though he never considered himself an environmentalist, James’s experience in the fossil fuel industry—and the betrayal he felt—prompted him to look at his community with a newfound skepticism.
+He had watched plastic facility after plastic facility take over his town, Cameron Parish, and now LNG terminals began moving in, too.
+Despite all the industry hype about economic opportunity, the wealth was not trickling down.
+He said his community still “looks like the hurricane we had in 2020 hit yesterday.”

 “Come look at Cameron, and tell me if this looks like some prosperous economic development, and not extractive profits for somebody from elsewhere.
 These streets should be paved with gold.
 But they’re not.”

-In his work of resistance, James outlined some of the barriers to progress: people’s well-being are tied to that industry (“I have friends that work at every one of these LNG facilities”.)
-He deals with entrenched cultural views (“accepting climate change requires you to become uncomfortable with the way you’re living.”).
+In his organizing work, James outlined some of the barriers to progress: people’s livelihoods are bound up in the very industry harming them (“I have friends that work at every one of these LNG facilities”.)
+He has sen how entrenched cultural views hinder progress (“accepting climate change requires you to become uncomfortable with the way you’re living.”).
 He deals with corrupted institutions, bought and paid for by the fossil fuel industry (“even our local media is captured by industry”).
-But he knows that these industries will pack up and leave when they’re done extracting everything they can from the community, leaving the residents to clean up after their mess, which is why he fights to stop them every day.
+Still, he persists.
+He knows the industry will eventually pack up, leaving only devastation behind for the locals to clean up.
+That motivates him to get up every day and fight them at every front.

-It’s so easy to decry capitalism and be dismissed as a hater, but let us walk through the argument.
-No local community would elect, year after year, to poison their own water and air.
-If you accept that to be true, you must conclude that local people do not control their fate, which is clearly the result of something less than democratic.
-In aggregate, this leads to a world in peril, with a logic that turns as many places as possible into “sacrifice zones” for the uber-wealthy.
-Local exploitation, everywhere, adds up to an exploited Earth rapidly surpassing its boundaries for regenerative capacity.
-In other words, the extractive class is collapsing the overall resilience of our earth system, putting everyone in peril.
+It’s so easy to critique capitalism and be dismissed as a cynic or a hater, but let us walk through the argument.
+No community, given real democratic power, would choose year after year to poison their own air and water.
+If we accept that, then we must conclude that local people do not control their fate, which is clearly the result of something less than democracy.

-Zambian economist, Grieve Chelwa, echoed a similar sentiment to James Hiatt, when lamenting the lack of “gold paved streets”.
-He observed, “the value of copper that has left Zambia is in the hundreds of billions of dollars.
+Zambian economist, Grieve Chelwa, echoed James Hiatt’s lament about the absence of “gold paved streets”.
+Chelwa observed, “the value of copper that has left Zambia is in the hundreds of billions of dollars.
 Hold that figure in your mind [$100,000,000,000s], and then look around yourself in Zambia.
 The link between resource and benefit is severed.”
-Copper was being mined in these regions before colonialism, and Zambia has seen little to none of the profits.
+Copper was being mined in these regions before colonialism, and yet Zambia has seen little to none of the profits.
 As the New York Times noted, “KoBold’s biggest investors are the heirs of that legacy of inequity.
 Copper from Zambia helped build the economies on which Silicon Valley fortunes are based.”

-If we want to make material change we have to get at the root of our problem which is the unfathomably severe and unjust concentration of wealth into the hands of the few.
-If the growth and progress that capitalism has brought about is central to your identity, you must recognize that the global economy is now functioning as a “Superorganism”, as outlined in this incredible paper by nate Hagens, that is driven by an insatiable hunger for energy and continual growth, even at the expense of local communities and the health of the environment it depends on.
+If we want to create material change, we have to strike at the root: the staggering and unjust concentration of wealth in the hands of a few.
+Hearing this may be difficult if the growth and innovation of capitalism are central to your identity and worldview.
+But we must recognize that whatever merits capitalism may have had, the global economy is now functioning as a “Superorganism”, as described in this incredible paper by Nate Hagens.
+This entity is driven by an insatiable hunger for energy and continual growth, even at the expense of local communities and the health of the environment it depends on.
 This Superorganism is following the same biological and physical laws that create cancer.
-As a former cancer immunologist, this is something I’ve written about extensively.
+As a former cancer immunologist, this is something I’ve written about before.
 Growth can be good, but this type of growth has passed the Rubicon into the cancerous, and it will wreak havoc on humanity.
 And the type of wealth concentration it has spurred erodes democracy, collapses social health, and undermines the stability of the environment.

-We have to be like James, who was a moth to the flame of injustice.
+We must be like James Hiatt—a moth drawn to the flame of injustice.
 We have to make real, tangible changes to our lives, we have to, as Harris Williams noted, “leave our current pathway.”
 We may have to quit our jobs, become activists at work, go back to school, start over, rethink, retool.

-One of my climate heroes, Colette Pichon-Battle did just that.
+One of my climate heroes, Colette Pichon-Battle, did just that.
 After Hurricane Katrina, she left her private legal practice to create the Gulf Coast Center for Law and Policy.
-For 17 years she has worked to provide relief and legal assistance to her Gulf South community and the lands of her home in Louisiana.
-In her tenure working for her community, she saw the firsthand effects of the “shock doctrine” and “disaster capitalism”, which are the ways in which wealthy people exploit moments of disaster to further entrench disparities.
+For 17 years, she has worked to provide relief and legal assistance to her Gulf South community and the lands of her home in Louisiana.
+In her tenure working for her community, she saw the firsthand effects of “shock doctrine” and “disaster capitalism”, which are the ways in which wealthy people exploit moments of disaster to further entrench disparities.
 She saw a firesale of distressed real estate, corrupt politicians pushed in by a flood of money, and further entrenchment of the legal and financial power of the fossil fuel industry in the Gulf.
-Meanwhile, her community members are suffering as their public education is collapsing, public health care is collapsing, and all communal systems of wealth and connection are being picked apart.
+Meanwhile, her community was left to suffer.
+Public education was eroding.
+Public health care was crumbling.
+Every shared institution of connection and care was being picked apart.

 At the bottom of these predicaments, she could see that the battle wasn’t necessarily in dismantling “big government” but in fighting for who the government serves.
-Currently, the government cares for and feeds giant corporations and the politicians who serve them, which is why popular legislation is often sidelined for corporate interests.
+Today, our political institutions serve corporations and the politicians who depend on their donations, which is why popular legislation is often sidelined for corporate interests.

 Her current work was summarized in an interview with Bioneers: